-Within the Ontario electricity industry, the Ministry of Energy, Northern Development and Mines sets legislative and regulatory requirements through changes to the Electricity

-Act, 1998 and the Ontario Energy Board Act, 1998.
+- Within the Ontario electricity industry, the Ministry of Energy, Northern Development - and Mines sets legislative and regulatory requirements through changes to the Electricity - 16 Act, 1998 and the Ontario Energy Board Act, 1998.

-The OEB sets transmission rates, issues codes and licences, and grants approval for transmitters regarding their customers.
-The TSC also addresses standards for the operation, maintenance, management and expansion of transmission systems.
-B2M LP is bound by the terms of its transmission licence to adhere to the requirements of the TSC and is required to operate and maintain its system in accordance with "good utility practice".
-The TSC and the Independent Electricity Operator's (IESO's) Market Rules also require all customers directly connected to the transmission system to enter into a connection agreement with their transmitter.
-Direct customer connections to the 500kV system in Ontario are very rare.
-At the present time, B2M LP does not have any customers that are directly connected to its assets.
-B2M LP will establish agreements with transmission customers if required in the future.
+- The OEB sets transmission rates, issues codes and licences, and grants approval for - construction of new transmission lines greater than two kilometres.
+The Transmission - 20 System Code ("TSC"), issued by the OEB, sets out the obligations of electricity - 21 transmitters regarding their customers.
+The TSC also addresses standards for the - operation, maintenance, management and expansion of transmission systems.
+NRLP is - bound by the terms of its transmission licence to adhere to the requirements of the TSC - 24 and is required to operate and maintain its system in accordance with "good utility - practice".
+The TSC and the Independent Electricity Operator's (IESO's) Market Rules - also require all customers directly connected to the transmission system to enter into a - 27 connection agreement with their transmitter.
+NRLP does not have any customers that are

+- directly connected to its assets and does not foresee being in a position to acquire - 2 customers in the foreseeable future.
-21 construction of new transmission lines greater than two kilometres.
-The Transmission system in Ontario while ensuring that its extensive planning, conservation, market and

-22 System Code ("TSC"), issued by the OEB, sets out the obligations of electricity provides the infrastructure for transmitting large volumes of electrical energy from major generation sources to major load centres.
-The B2M LP transmission assets provide transmission capacity, which the IESO makes available to market participants.
+- 4 The IESO administers the electricity market and directs the operation of the power - system in Ontario while ensuring that its extensive planning, conservation, market and - 6 procurement capabilities serve the province's long-term needs.
+The IESO-controlled grid - 7 provides the infrastructure for transmitting large volumes of electrical energy from major - 8 generation sources to major load centres.
+The NRLP transmission assets provide - transmission capacity, which the IESO makes available to market participants.